-That’s for two reasons: First, because I made a very small meal and we don’t have any leftovers.
-And second because the idea of putting mashed potatoes in a sandwich low-key horrifies me.
+That’s for two reasons: first, because I made a very small Thanksgiving meal and we don’t have any leftovers.
+And second, because the idea of putting mashed potatoes in a sandwich low-key horrifies me.

 So what’s a gal supposed to do with all of the sweet potatoes lingering in my fridge?
 Bake with them of course.

-Well, you’re already familiar with other types of starchy vegetable breads masquerading as cakes like carrot bread or pumpkin bread or anything of that sort.
-So if you could do it with one root vegetable, why not others?
+You’re already familiar with other types of starchy vegetables masquerading as cakes like carrot bread, banana bread, or pumpkin bread or anything of that sort.
+So, if you can do it with one root vegetable, why not others?

 As the mother of a toddler who swore, pre-children, that I would never resort to hiding vegetables in things (har har.
 Now that’s the only way I get him to eat vegetables!), I can call myself the proud creator of beet muffins, turnip muffins, and of course sweet potato muffins and bread.

-But speaking of covert vegetables, you don’t really know that there are sweet potatoes in this bread, either.
-Sure, you see little orange flecks throughout the bread – but you can’t distinguish them, texture-wise, from the rest of the bread.
+Speaking of covert vegetables, you don’t really know that there are sweet potatoes in this bread, either.
+Sure, you see little orange flecks throughout the bread — but you can’t distinguish the texture from the rest of the bread.
 And as far as flavor goes, the sweetness of the potatoes means they could just as easily be apples (especially to picky eaters!).

 Like most of the rest of my paleo dessert recipes, I kept this one as simple as possible.
-Simplicity is even more important, if you ask me, when dealing with these sorts of recipes, because I know that if you’re just trying to use up leftover ingredients, you probably haven’t set aside a ton of time to do it.
-Save your leisurely baking time for special occasion projects like birthday cake.
+If you ask me, simplicity is even more important when dealing with these sorts of recipes.
+Because if you’re just trying to use up leftover ingredients, you probably haven’t set aside a ton of time to do it.
+Save your leisurely baking time for special occasion projects, like birthday cake.